Toyota Prius v Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Toyota Prius v insurance rates for other coverage scenarios.
+The chart below shows estimated Toyota Prius v insurance rates for other coverage scenarios.

 - The best discount rate is $630

-- Using pricier low deductibles bumps up the cost to $1,290
+- Using low $100 deductibles for comprehensive and collision insurance will increase the cost to $1,290

-- Unlucky drivers who are prone to accidents and violations could pay up to $2,280
+- High risk drivers who are prone to accidents and violations could pay up to $2,280 or more

-- Policy cost that insures a teenage driver for full coverage can cost as much as $4,062
+- The cost for full coverage for a teen driver can cost as much as $4,062 a year

-Car insurance rates for a Toyota Prius v also range considerably based on the model of your Prius v, how you drive, and liability limits and deductibles.
+Insurance rates for a Toyota Prius v can also vary considerably based on your driver profile, the trim level of your Prius v, and liability limits and deductibles.

-A more mature driver with no driving violations and higher comprehensive and collision deductibles may only pay around $1,000 every 12 months on average, or $83 per month, for full coverage.
-Rates are much higher for teenagers, since even teens with perfect driving records will be charged at least $4,000 a year.
+Older drivers with no violations or accidents and high deductibles could pay as little as $1,000 per year on average for full coverage.
+Rates are much higher for teen drivers, where even good drivers should be prepared to pay at least $4,000 a year.
 View Rates by Age

-Your home state also has a big influence on Toyota Prius v insurance rates.
-A middle-age driver might find rates as low as $700 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,520 on average in New York, Louisiana, and Michigan.
+Where you live makes a big difference in Toyota Prius v insurance rates.
+A 40-year-old driver could pay as low as $700 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,520 on average in New York, Louisiana, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |